 The original study area for the EMC Site was an area of approximately 3.6 square miles (2300 acres) bounded by the Columbia River to the north, Fairview Avenue and NE 223 Avenue to the east, NE Halsey Street to the south, and NE 181 Avenue to the West (Figure 1).
-Topography at the EMC Site is highest to the south and descends in elevation in a series of river/flood cut fluvial terraces northward to the Columbia River.
+Topography at the EMC Site is highest to the south and descends in elevation in a series of river/flood cut alluvial terraces northward to the Columbia River.
 Topography in the northern portion of the original EMC Study Area is generally flat.

-Four TSA restoration areas were described in the ROD and subsequently assigned letters as follows and are shown in Figure 1:
+Four TSA restoration areas are assigned letters as follows and are shown in Figure 1: